Art journals can bring us closer to our goals.

 In fact, I kind of resist setting goals at the beginning of the year because I am still carrying over some projects from the previous year.
 But maybe that's just me.

 Besides, why wait until we change the page in a calendar to set a new goal?
 If the old goals are not working for us, any time is a good time to think about what is most important to us and how to achieve these important objectives.

 I knew that I would be collaging over my writing and not much would show by the time the page was done.
 That's exactly the way I wanted it.
 No one needs to see my goals.
 A bit of my handwriting is barely visible in the bottom left-hand corner.

 I have been to Italy three times: 2006, 2008, and 2010.
 When I saw the magazine cutout I had kept of a canal scene in Venice, I was inspired to compose a travel page of sorts.

 Memorabilia and ephemera are perfect for this project.

 I found old maps, airline tickets, travel pamphlets, and started glueing everything on the page..

-Then I smudged brighter colours (aqua and lime green acrylics) over the lines to tie everything together.
+Then I smudged brighter colours (aqua and lime green acrylics) over the lines to tie everything together in the background.
 Remember, it needn't be pretty.
-The goal here is to get art out of the system quickly, in about an hour.
+This is the type of project that will get art out of the system quickly, in about an hour.

-Finally, I coated the girl and the flowers with gesso so that I could add my own touch of paint over them.
+Finally, I coated the girl and the flowers with clear gesso so that I could add my own touch of acrylic paint over paper cutouts.